 To keep the reader focused on the article, we can use multimedia content, whenever possible, to divide parts of the article and get back to attract the user’s attention.
 You can include images, videos, graphics, data, social network publications, etc. Using different formats within the publication give an additional value to the user and also make that he focuses on the content he are reading.

-When you are clear that you are going to conclude and end the article, try to make it clear to the reader that the article is coming to an end.
-You should not use a very long conclusion, but should include prominent notes that end the article that the user has read.
-We can also take advantage to take the reader, in this last part, to other resources or blog articles that are about the published post.
+When you are clear that you are going to conclude the article, try to make it clear to the reader that the article is coming to an end.
+You should not use a very long conclusion.
+It should include prominent notes at the end of the article.
+We can also lead the reader, to other resources e.g blog posts that are related to the published post.

 10) Call to action